Everything You Need To Know About Buying Swimwear Online

 How do I find a swimsuit that won’t go out of style?

 Keep it simple, says Remenyi, who’s a big fan of the classic one-piece maillot.
 “It’s such a timeless, versatile piece,” she notes.
 “It really takes you from water to land with ease.
-You can throw on a pair of jean shorts or a skirt and wear it as a full outerwear look.”
+You can throw on a pair of jean shorts or a skirt and wear it as a full look.”

 The high-waisted bottoms trend isn’t going anywhere either, says Caron.
 And for good reason: this cut delivers a figure-defining shape and uncompromising security.
 When it comes to bikinis, opt for colours that allow you to mix and match effortlessly.
 This kind of wearability let’s you double or triple your two-piece possibilities, a smart move considering our cooler climate often means we assemble a leaner swimwear wardrobe.

-Below, some of our favourite swimsuit trends for 2020.
+Below, some of our favourite swimsuits for summer 2023.

-Thoughtful design details—including structured seaming, a dramatic, U-shaped neckline and high-cut legs for maximum elongation—take this classic maillot to the next level.

 For sporty outings (think: laps, tubing or paddle boarding), pick a suit made from firm, shape-retaining material.
-This swimsuit is made from eighty percent nylon and twenty percent lycra, so it won’t budge.
+This swimsuit is made from eighty-seven percent nylon and thirteen percent lycra, so it won’t budge.

 This modest swimwear option comes complete with four pieces, including a swim cap.

-Block colours never go out of style, and we’re crushing hard on this sizzling terracotta hue.
-To amp up the style factor, choose a timeless one-piece with a stylish cut-out detail.
+Bold colours never go out of style, and we’re crushing hard on this sizzling red hue.

-Is there anything more summery than crochet?
-Sport this bikini at the beach or under a cover-up while entertaining poolside.

-Aerie Crochet Halter Bikini Top, $60, Crochet Cheeky Bikini Bottom, $60, ae.com.

-Made from sustainable material, this one-piece maillot—complete with a waist-defining belt—is as practical as it is chic.
+Made from sustainable material, this one-piece maillot—complete with trendy one-shoulder cut—is chic and practical.
+Click here to see it modelled by Chatelaine readers.